The Sun's Supergranulation: Observational characterization

-We shall now review the current observational knowledge on solar surface convection from granulation to supergranulation scales.
-We first introduce the main detection methods of solar surface flows (Section~\ref{obsmethods}), which are central to the identification and characterisation of the supergranulation pattern and expose the main observational results.
-We then review the numerous observational findings on the scales of supergranulation (\ref{obsvel}), the measurements of supergranulation-scale intensity variations (\ref{obsintensity}), the inferred depth of the pattern (\ref{obsdepth}) and its interactions with rotation (\ref{obsrot}) and magnetic fields (\ref{obsmag}).
-Some words of conclusion follow.
+This section offers a wide review of the observational characterization of supergranulation.
+After an introduction of the principal methods of detection/inference of solar surface flows (Sect.~\ref{obsmethods}), we review the numerous observational characterization of the scale of supergranulation (Sect.~\ref{obsvel}), measurements of supergranulation-scale intensity variations (Sect.~\ref{obsintensity}), the inferred depth of the pattern (\ref{obsdepth}) and its interactions with rotation (Sect.~\ref{obsrot}) and magnetic fields (Sect.~\ref{obsmag}).